Mihoko1/cm4-taskmanagement/README.md

 #### What's Next
 - Styling improvements
 - Expand the functionality of the Notification and Upcoming Due Dates features to display more useful information to the user

+---

+### MIHOKO SCHICK'S CONTRIBUTION

+#### Features

+- Sign up and Login (views/login.php, views/signup.php/ Model/Authentication.php)
+- Contact Us Page (views/contactus.php, /Model/Contact.php)
+- FAQ Page (views/faq.php, views/searchResults.php, /Model/FAQ.php)
+- Login User Dropdown on Header (/views/partials/header.php)

+#### Description
+- Sign up: User input name (first and last name), email address and password, and  confirm password, validate inputs.Password field encrypts using “password_hash”.
+If there are no validation errors, these information will be stored in the database.
+Once the user creates the account, automatically login and move to the task management page.
+Use sessions.
+- Login: User input email address and password, and validate the inputs.
+If email address and password match to the data stored in the database, the user can login and move to the task management page.
+Use session, so that the user does not need to login again if the user closes the browser and comes back to the dashboard again.
+- Contact Us page form contains inputs for the name, email, phone number, dropdown for inquiry type, and text area for message.
+Name, email, inquiry dropdown and message area have validation and phone number field is optional.
+If there is no validation error, the confirmation page will display with information user inputed.
+If the user clicks the ''send' button, the form information will be stored in the database(contact_info_public).
+“Thank you message” will be displayed and the button will be disabled.
+- FAQ: Main FAQ page has three categories:“Getting Started”, “Dashboard”, “Troubleshooting” .
+Once a user clicks a button, the page will redirect to the Search Results page.
+Questions and answers for the categories will be retrieved from the database.Main FAQ page and search result page have a search bar so that the user can use a search bar to look for certain questions, the system will use keywords to try to find an equivalent question in the system.

+#### Learning Curve
+- Learning curve for this project was medium

+#### Overcome
+- Database connection using PDO
+- Familiarized with PHP build-in function
+- Heroku deployment and clearDB

+#### What's Next
+- I would like to try ajax for forms and search bar next time -